ThomasDodd97/CF-IF-LS/README.md

 This is the README for the CF-IF-LS i.e. the CrunchFlow In-File Language-Support extension for VS Code.

-Curently, this VS Code extension is able to provide high-level syntax highlighting.
+Currently, this VS Code extension is able to provide high-level syntax highlighting.

 ## Features